Cannabis tourism: United States

-In 2013, prior to legalization, the Washington State Liquor Control Board (now the Washington State Liquor and Cannabis Board) commissioned a study of marijuana legalization on the state, including the impact of tourism.
+In 2013, prior to legalization, the Washington State Liquor Control Board (now the Washington State Liquor and Cannabis Board) commissioned a study of marijuana legalization in the state, including the impact on tourism.
 The study, written by Carnegie Mellon University researchers, estimated over 400,000 new visits a year to the state.
 In 2014, the travel guide Fodors published a "how to" for marijuana tourists in Washington state.
 The official Washington tourism website has a FAQ section for marijuana tourism.

 The Washington State legislature specifically considered tourism in its 2015 I-502 reform.